Free trial license

 - I can no longer save, export, or register for another free trial

-- Once your trial expires, ATLAS.ti switches to a restricted version that allows you to open and view projects of any size, but limits new projects to 10 documents, 50 quotations, 25 codes, and 2 memos.
+- Once your trial expires, ATLAS.ti switches to a restricted version that allows you to open and view projects of any size, but limits creating or editing projects to 10 documents, 50 quotations, 25 codes, and 2 memos.

 - You will no longer be able to export projects unless you upgrade to a paid license.